8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 This article covers eight ways to make your living space more DMD-friendly.
-These home modifications can make your child’s or loved one’s life more comfortable and help improve their quality of life.
+These home modifications can help your child or loved one live more comfortably and improve their quality of life.

 DMD is a genetic disease caused by changes in the dystrophin gene.
 The dystrophin protein helps hold muscle cells together.
-People with DMD don’t make enough dystrophin, meaning that their muscles wear away over time and are replaced by fat or scar tissue.
+People with DMD don’t make enough dystrophin, so their muscle fibers become damaged and are replaced by fat or scar tissue.
 This is why your child or loved one loses muscle mass, which affects their ability to walk, climb stairs, and lift their arms.

 Here are eight ways you can make your home more accessible.